VIC.GOV.AU | Policy and Advisory Library

 Policy

-The purpose of this policy is to support the knowledge, understanding and skills of school council members and provide guidance on improving governance.
+The purpose of this policy is to support the knowledge, understanding and skills of school council members and provide guidance to improve governance.

 Summary

-- School council members can strengthen their performance by developing skills, knowledge and contributions through professional development.
+• School council members can strengthen their contributions to council by developing skills and knowledge through training.

-- School council training modules are offered free of charge by the department to school council members, in 3 formats – virtual live, face-to-face or interactive online.
+• School council training is offered free of charge by the department to school council members, including student members, in 3 formats – virtual live, face-to-face and interactive online.

-- The School Council (principal or business manager login required) contains an online self-assessment tool has been developed to provide information and support to members in assessing their effectiveness as a group.
-School council members can use this tool to help them identify areas of strength and areas for improvement and training.
+• The School council self-assessment tool (DOCX)External Link provides information and support to members in assessing their effectiveness as a group.
+School council members can use this tool to help them identify areas of strength and areas for improvement through training.
+School councils are required to assess their performance on an annual basis.

 Details

-The Improving school governance (ISG) training modules have been developed to improve the knowledge, understanding and skills of:
+The Improving school governance (ISG) reference guides have been developed to improve the knowledge, understanding and skills of:

-This training covers 4 of the ISG training modules:
+This training covers 4 of the ISG content areas:

-To book or register interest in virtual live training for any of the 4 modules, schools or school councillors can contact Synergistiq:
+To book or register interest in virtual live training, schools or individual school council members can register to attend with SynergistiqExternal Link .

 Face-to-face training

-From 2024, face-to-face training is restricted to school councils that fit one or more of the following criteria:
+Face-to-face training is available to school councils that fit one or more of the following criteria:

-Councils that fit any one of these criteria may apply to Synergistiq to have their school council training session run as face-to-face.
-For face-to-face training schools must fill out and complete the Book to host an ISG training event .
+School councils that fit any one of these criteria may apply to Synergistiq to have their school council training session run as face-to-face.
+A minimum of 10 members is generally required unless special circumstances apply, for example, if a school council has fewer members.

-School council members can also access an interactive online training program featuring videos and activities on the 5 ISG training modules.
+School council members can also access an interactive online training program featuring videos and activities.

 Online training can be accessed individually or in small groups, at a time and place convenient to participants.